fdeblasio/pokeemerald-expansion/notes.md

     - Change Kirlia and Dusclops to fit the type of move used?

 ## FireRed:
+- Options and Save Menu still green text
+- Intro seems like it uses second frame of species
+- Get rid of button explanation screen
+- Add Oak battle with remaining starter
+- Make Rival's teams less identical?
+Not sure if there's enough birds for that
+- Change Rocker to intense?
+- Add Team Rocket class to Scientists (and Juggler?) in Silph Co.
 - Add Dive TM
 - Don't remove Meteorite
 - Add version exclusives